raaki274/personapi/README.md

     7. For testing all four operations change the request methods and URLs as per the sample input section above and use the respective sample JSON inputs

+### Thanks for your time spent exploring this, cheers!!